SanderMertens/flecs/docs/FlecsScriptManual.md

 }
 ```

 If a script fails, the entities created by the script will not be automatically deleted.
-When a script contains assemblies, script resources will not get cleaned up until the entities associated with the assemblies are deleted.
+When a script contains templates, script resources will not get cleaned up until the entities associated with the templates are deleted.

 ### Run multiple times
 A script can be ran multiple times by using the `ecs_script_parse` and `ecs_script_eval` functions.
 Example: